 Terri Miller is unique in the horse world.
 Not only is she one of the most sought after equine photographers in the country, but she is also a nationally recognized painter of horses.

 As an equestrian photographer, Terri has an exceptional ability to capture a horse's character, whether that horse is formally posed, turned out in a field, or under saddle.
 A graduate of New York's acclaimed School of Visual Arts, she sees through the lens with the eyes of a painter.
-She has twice won the World Cup Dressage photo contest sponsored by Offield Farm.
+She has twice won the World Cup Dressage photo contest sponsored by Offield Farm, and in 2019 won the prestigious Silver Camera award, presented at the Aachen CHIO in Germany.
 She travels extensively, and she has photographed horses on five continents.
-Her photos have appeared in many magazines, including The New York Times, Newsweek, Sports Illustrated, The Chronicle of the Horse, Practical Horseman, Dressage Today and Equestrian.
+Her photos have appeared in many publications, including The New York Times, Newsweek, Sports Illustrated, The Chronicle of the Horse, Practical Horseman, Dressage Today and Equestrian.

 Terri is in great demand for her commissioned portraits.
 In her paintings she combines her love of motion, color and composition with attention to the details that make up the personality of the horse.
 A long-time rider, and a keen and continual observer of horses, she has an in depth knowledge of equine anatomy, movement and character, and how to translate them to canvas and paper.
-Her oils and graphites hang in the homes of satisfied clients from coast to coast.
+Her oil paintings hang in the homes of satisfied clients from coast to coast.

 When she's not traveling throughout the rest of the world, Terri paints commissioned portraits and still life in her studio, and landscapes on location throughout southern California, where she resides with her husband, FEI 5* dressage judge Axel Steiner.